+Input Output Reference – Draft Final Changes for ElectricEquipment:ITE:AirCooled

+MJW Oct 31, 2014, Rev. Nov 4, 2014

 OtherEquipment

 Other Equipment object is provided as an additional source for heat gains or losses directly to the zone.
 That is to say, a loss can be entered by putting a negative value into the Design Level field(s).
 Note, too, that this object does not have an end-use component – gains or losses do not show up in the bottom energy lines (except as influencing overall zone gains or losses).